organicmaps/organicmaps.github.io/content/faq/bookmarks-06-files-location/index.md

 Bookmarks and tracks are stored in private app folder and are not accessible from 3rd party apps.

-You can access these files on iPhone/iPad from desktop using iTunes app.
+On iOS, you can access these files on iPhone/iPad from desktop using iTunes app.

 On Android device with Root enabled you can find bookmarks in `/data/data/app.organicmaps`.